-When selecting a gateway, it’s important to understand the different payment gateway methods and how they interact with payment processors.
-This helps pick the best gateway for your business needs.
+When selecting the best payment gateway for eCommerce, it’s important to understand the different payment gateway methods and how they interact with transaction processors.
+This helps pick the gateway that can meet your business needs.

 Hosted payment gateways

 A hosted payment gateway directs the customer to the payment processor’s page during checkout.
 This external page is managed by the payment processor.
-After the transaction is approved, the customer is redirected to the merchant’s site.
-Paypal is one of the most popular hosted payment gateways.
+After the transaction is approved, the customer is redirected to the merchant’s eCommerce website.
+Paypal is one of the most popular hosted gateways.

 Self-hosted payment gateways

-A self-hosted payment gateway collects payment information directly from the merchant’s website.
+A self-hosted payment gateway collects payment information directly from the retailer’s website.
 Theoretically, this requires more customization as payment gateways collect this data in a specific format.
-One advantage of this method is that the merchant has complete control of the customer experience.
+One advantage of this method is that the merchant has complete control of the customer shopping experience at their eCommerce store.
 Authorize.net and Stripe are popular self-hosted gateways.

 API payment gateways

 An API payment gateway relies on API calls to collect data from the merchant’s checkout page.
-The API approach is customizable and easy to integrate with multiple digital selling channels.
+The API approach is customizable and easy to integrate with multiple digital selling channels, allowing a simplified eCommerce payment processing.
 However, merchants shoulder the load for PCI, DSS, and SSL security compliance.

 Integration with institution

-The least popular method is direct integration with a banking institution.
+The least popular payment gateway integration in eCommerce is direct integration with a banking institution.
 Here, the payment gateway directs customers to the bank’s page and then back to the merchant’s website.
-This method limits the payment options merchants can offer to customers.
+This method limits the transaction options merchants can offer to customers.

 Payment Gateway Examples

-- Authorize.net − Authorize.net is one of the oldest and most popular payment gateway services.
+- Authorize.net − Authorize.net is one of the oldest and most popular gateway services.
 It accepts a wide range of currencies, payment methods, and e-checks.
-It’s best for medium and large businesses or those that process large transaction volumes.
+It’s one of the best payment gateway providers for medium and large businesses or those that process large transaction volumes.

 - Amazon Pay – While Amazon’s brand recognition is difficult to match, it is notorious for using customer data to its advantage.
-Therefore, this payment method is only applicable to those who sell exclusively on Amazon.
+Therefore, Amazon Pay is only applicable to those who sell exclusively on Amazon.

-- Stripe – Stripe serves some of the nation’s largest B2C, SaaS, and product brands.
+- Stripe – Stripe serves some of the nation’s largest B2C, B2B SaaS, and product brands.
 There are no monthly fees but you pay processing fees based on the size of the transaction.
-They handle large transaction volumes, have excellent integration capabilities and support.
+They handle large transaction volumes, have excellent integration capabilities, fraud detection, and support.

-- 2Checkout – Unlike Stripe, 2Checkout operates in many countries and is one of the most affordable payment processors on the market.
+- 2Checkout – Unlike Stripe, 2Checkout operates in many countries and is one of the most affordable transaction processing tools on the market.
 They provide hosted and in-line carts.
 However, the API is complicated, making it challenging to integrate with eCommerce platforms.

 Buyers are warming up to frictionless payment methods like digital wallets, which eliminate the need to enter billing information.
 Because gateways keep up with popular payment methods, they are keen to accommodate many popular digital wallets.
 Here is a brief look at the most popular digital wallets: